How to Create a Social Media Calendar in 5 steps

 Why?

-Because a social media content calendar is the most effective way to organise content creation and curation processes across multiple social networks.
+Because a social media calendar is the most effective way to organise content creation and curation processes across multiple social networks.
 It can also help determine the optimal publishing schedule that corresponds with marketing efforts on other channels.

 It represents your very own road map to achieving all those KPIs with as little stress as possible.